ioan-ursache/ioan-ursache/README.md

 ## Current projects
 - At the moment, I am planning to deploy a personal website.
-- Repositories are private, re-organisation and publishing of past projects (university assignments/personal projects) remain in progress.
+- Repositories are private, re-organisation and publishing of past projects (university assignments/personal projects) remain a work in progress.

 ## Contact
 - Email: ursacheioan82@gmail.com